AdamPayzant/UML-ifier/README.md

 ## Current Shortcomings

-* Some UML class diagram specifications are broken or str to ensure headers will still operate normally (This is unlikely to be completely fixable)
+* Some UML class diagram specifications are broken or stretched to ensure headers will still operate normally (This is unlikely to be completely fixable)
 * Header files need to following the following specifications:
     - Only one class is defined
     - Only one parent